MonkeManX/monkemanx.github.io/content/posts/Neovim_Cheatsheet.md

 ---
-title: 'Neovim Cheat Sheet'
+title: 'Neovim Tricks'
 date: 2024-04-04
 tags: ["neovim"]
 ---

 # Neovim Cheat sheet

 This is a short cheat sheet for important keybindings in vim more specific for neovim.
+I am using [NVChad](https://nvchad.com/) as such not all keybindings are applicable to standard vim/nvim.
 Capitalization is important!

 **Modes:**